 Ready to get started?
 Let our expert facilitators guide you through a design sprint to spark a change in your organization and drive new ideas.
 Please reach out to email@example.com for a consultation.

 Focus on Desire

 The Design Sprint is targeted at testing desirability–keep this at the forefront of your mind.
-When you create a simulation of your concept and use it to test your ideal vision, you gain deeper insights around the ideal state and desirability from the end-user.
+When you create a simulation of your concept and use it to test your ideal vision, you gain deeper insights into the ideal state and desirability from the end-user.
 You can then take those insights to the table when you build out the final solution.
-While it is efficient and a big win when your prototype becomes the initial spec for what you end up building, it’s primary goal is to answer your questions and gain insights.
+While it is efficient and a big win when your prototype becomes the initial spec for what you end up building, its primary goal is to answer your questions and gain insights.